umairshahid436/RepositoryPattern/README.md

 ### Calculation Models

 ```
 Two different types of calculations performed for an annual cost.
-In order to achieve that two services created in the service layer with the name
+In order to achieve that two services created in the service layer

 BasicServicecalculation
 PackagedServiceCalculation